crate/crate-tutorials/docs/generate-time-series/go.rst

 Prerequisites
 =============

-You must have CrateDB :ref:`installed and running <install-run>`.
+CrateDB must be :ref:`installed and running <install-run>`.

-Make sure you're running an up-to-date version of `Go`_.
-Go 1.11 or higher is recommended since you will be making use of `modules`_.
+Make sure you are running an up-to-date version of `Go`_.
+We recommend Go 1.11 or higher since you will be making use of `modules`_.

-Most of this tutorial is designed to be run as a local Go project using Go tooling since the `compilation`_ unit is the package and not a single line.
+Most of this tutorial is designed to be run as a local project using Go tooling since the `compilation`_ unit is the package and not a single line.

 To begin, create a project directory and navigate into it:

 .. code-block:: console

-    $ mkdir time-series-go
+    sh$ mkdir time-series-go
-    $ cd time-series-go
+    sh$ cd time-series-go

 Next, choose a module path and create a ``go.mod`` file that declares it.
 A module is a collection of Go packages stored in a file hierarchy with a ``go.mod`` file at the root.
 This file defines the module’s module path, which is also the import path for the root directory and its dependency requirements.

-Without a ``go.mod`` file, your project contains a package but no module and the ``go`` command will make up a fake import path based on the directory name.
+Without a ``go.mod`` file, your project contains a package, but no module and the ``go`` command will make up a fake import path based on the directory name.

-Let's make the current directory the root of a module by using the ``go mod init`` command to create a ``go.mod`` file there:
+Make the current directory the root of a module by using the ``go mod init`` command to create a ``go.mod`` file there:

 .. code-block:: console

-    $ go mod init example.com/time-series-go
+    sh$ go mod init example.com/time-series-go

 You should see a ``go.mod`` file in the current directory with contents similar
 to: